Universal Orlando's Horror Make-Up Show

-Universal Orlando's Horror Make-Up Show (previously titled The Phantom of the Opera Horror Make-Up Show and The Gory, Gruesome and Grotesque Horror Make-Up Show) is a live show located at Universal Studios Florida that opened on June 7, 1990, along with the theme park.
+Universal Orlando's Horror Make-Up Show, formerly known as The Phantom of the Opera Horror Make-Up Show and The Gory, Gruesome and Grotesque Horror Make-Up Show, is a live show located at Universal Studios Florida that opened on June 7, 1990, along with the theme park.
 It is a live demonstration of Universal Pictures' legacy of horror movies, with particular emphasis on prosthetic makeup.
 It was inspired by the former The Land of a Thousand Faces show (1975–1980) at Universal Studios Hollywood.
 It is also notable for being one of two original opening-day attractions still in operation at Universal Studios Florida, the other being E.T.
 Adventure.

 Show summary

 Waiting area

-The show is housed within a recreation of the Pantages Theatre.
+The show is housed within a recreation of the Hollywood Pantages Theatre.
 The lobby/waiting area includes multiple displays on Universal horror films including Hellboy II: The Golden Army, Psycho, Jaws, The Thing, Bride of Chucky and An American Werewolf in London.
-The lobby also includes displays on the Universal Monsters, The Munsters, and Universal's Halloween Horror Nights.
+The lobby also includes displays on the Universal Monsters, The Munsters and Universal's Halloween Horror Nights.
 Since 2004, the lobby has also included prop displays and clips from recent Universal horror films such as Van Helsing (2004), King Kong (2005), Hellboy II: The Golden Army (2008), The Wolfman (2010) and The Mummy (since 2017).

 Main show

 The show is mostly scripted, with some parts improvised between the actors and/or the audience.
 Sometimes, the actors may improvise quips about celebrities or about a single or all members of the audience.

 It is hosted by Alex Ross (played by a male or female actor) and Universal Studios' creature creator and visual effects artist Mark James (also played by a male or female actor, in which case, if the latter, the character is instead named Marty James).
 While Ross is looking around the stage for James, the latter enters the theater with a large knife dug into their heart and briefly interacts with audience members before "dying", and revealing to the audience that it is a fake.

 A montage of clips from gory scenes of Universal horror films is then shown on screens on both sides of the stage, showcasing the many films that Universal Pictures has released, becoming the creator and pioneer of horror as a film genre.
 Once the montage has ended, Ross and James pick out a volunteer from the audience to explain and demonstrate how a bloody limb cut is achieved by using a fake knife.
 Unbeknownst to the volunteer and the audience, the knife is a prop and the blood is fake, giving the appearance that it is cutting into the skin.
 Afterward, a short clip montage about Lon Chaney is shown on the screens, with James describing that Chaney kept his prosthetic makeup secrets to himself until he died.
-The montage goes on to describe Universal's make-up artist Jack Pierce, who was responsible for creating the designs for Universal's Classic Monsters including Dracula, Frankenstein's monster, The Wolf Man, The Mummy and Bride of Frankenstein.
+The montage goes on to describe Universal's make-up artist Jack Pierce, who was responsible for creating the designs for Universal Classic Monsters including Dracula, Frankenstein's monster, The Wolf Man, The Mummy and Bride of Frankenstein.